This Easy Sausage Pepper and Rice Skillet is super easy to make, full of flavor, hearty and a simple dinner recipe perfect for any weeknight.

 - 2 teaspoons Red Pepper Flakes

-Finally, add the rice, Kielbasa, pepper, onions and ranch style beans to the skillet and stir until combined.
-Cover the skillet and let simmer at medium heatfor5minutes.8.
+- Finally, add the rice, Kielbasa, pepper, onions and ranch style beans to the skillet and stir until combined.
+Cover the skillet and let simmer at medium heat for 5 to 8 minutes.